While the Services tool window displays output of your queries, the data editor displays data of a database object as is.

 You can filter rows by pressing ⌃F and running a search on the table.

-You can use the Row Filter and filter data in a table by writing a query in the Filter Criteria field.
+You can use the row filter and filter data in a table by writing a query in WHERE and ORDER BY fields.

 Use quick filtering options